 - Support RTLB in training to attain the RTLB qualification within the specified time, and provide mentoring and/or supervision during the training period.

-- Support RTLB to provide data on service outputs and outcomes to meet Ministry reporting requirements.
+- Provide the cluster manager with regular data on service outputs and outcomes to meet Ministry reporting requirements

 - Support the lead school’s governance and management policies.